szalanski/Web3.BlockchainFromScratch/README.md

 # Web3.BlockchainFromScratch
-Udemy Course: Build a Blockchain and a Cryptocurrency from Scratch
+Udemy Course: "Build a Blockchain and a Cryptocurrency from Scratch" in Rust

+- just to get familiar with blockchain
+- just to get familiar with Rust